floraison/fugit/README.md

 ### the modulo extension

 Fugit, since 1.1.10, also understands cron strings like "`9 0 * * sun%2`" which can be read as "every other Sunday at 9am".

+The modulo extension can only be used in the day-of-week field.

 For odd Sundays, one can write `9 0 * * sun%2+1`.